Mineral and Energy Economics

 Degrees

-After studying in English for only 16 months (8 months at Mines and 8 months at IFP) the successful student of Petroleum Economics and Management (PEM) receives not one but two degrees:
+After studying in English for only 16 months (8 months at Mines and 8 months at IFP) the successful student of Energy Technology Economics and Management (ETEM) receives not one but two degrees:

 - Masters of Science in Mineral and Energy Economics from Mines and